kiwigod/DataScience/README.md

 by the project group last year.
 The only downside to the newly received data set is that we'd have to convert the data ourselves to euler angles in matlab using the provided scripts.

+### Labels
+The data set used by the previous group didn't contain a lot of certainty regarding the categorization of the exercises.
+Their set was categorized in patient groups, which contained the files for all patient within that category.
+However their exercises were anonymized, meaning they couldn't tell with certainty which exercise was being performed.
+To circumvent this they looped through each of the exercises, plotted it, and determined by hand in which self made category they could place it.
+This led them to five different exercises within their data set.

+In our case we received raw data from the flock of birds system and have to convert them in matlab to euler angels.
+One of the advantages this data set has is the labeled exercises.
+We won't have to speculate about which exercise is being performed by a patient.
+As an added bonus we can visualize the raw data files to map out what a certain exercise looks like.

 ### Raw data
 In our project we made a distinct division between the raw and converted (euler angle) data.
 The structure of our data set is as follows